All in One

 IS THIS DNA HEALTH TEST VALID FOR CLINICAL OR DIAGNOSTIC USE?

 No, this DNA health test is not valid for clinical or diagnostic use.
 However, if your doctor considers that a mutation reflected in our report is relevant to your health, they may prescribe a clinically valid test to confirm the pathology in question.
-24Genetics tests are preventive, and their main purpose is to alert you to genetic issues that are usually overlooked.
+24Genetics DNA tests are preventive, and their main purpose is to alert you to genetic issues that are usually overlooked.

 IF MY REPORT SAYS THAT I HAVE A HIGH GENETIC PREDISPOSITION TO SUFFER FROM A CERTAIN DISEASE, DOES THAT MEAN THAT I WILL SUFFER FROM IT SOONER OR LATER?

-Us people are our genetics and our experiences.
+People are their genetics and experiences.

 Furthermore, depending on the pathology, genetics can have a greater or lesser influence on the onset or development of a disease.